Internal Investigations – Do You Have Proper Mechanisms in Place?

 So, this bears the question, do you have proper mechanisms in place to follow-through with an internal investigation and that allows you to perform your proper due diligence for reported incidents within your workplace?

 So, let’s first understand, under OSHA’s “Employers General Duty,” employers have the responsibility to provide a safe and healthful workplace that is free from serious recognized hazards commonly known as the General Duty Clause of the OSH Act.

 Do you have a communication channel to receive complaints?

 In a smaller business you may have the luxury of employees bringing complaints directly to the owner or senior executive of the corporation but in reality, will this happen?
 You must consider the intimidation experienced by an employee that would be required to approach the President or CEO of the business, secondly, what if the President or CEO is the subject of the complaint or allegation themselves?

-Having an open dialogue with employees is a must and you must consider having mechanism in place to receive information from those employees who are feeling subjected to threats.
+Having an open dialogue with your employees is a must.
+It would be best if you considered having a mechanism in place to receive information from those employees who are feeling subjected to threats.
 Additionally, it would behoove you to have communication mechanisms in place that will allow the reporting of wrongdoing within your organization for the protection of your assets and brand.

 Some ideas that I could suggest include: